QUADMAN7/UAV-Launch-Trolley/README.md

 ```
 ---
 ## Problems Encountered
-Launch system iteration of ideas:

-**1. 13" Propeller Clearance:** The UAV this trolley was designed for has a pusher design and uses a 13" propeller which is problematic when the UAV needs to take off because if it were supported by a box on wheels, the angle at which the UAV would have to climb away from the trolley would be extreme and incredibly difficult to achieve.
+**1. 13" Propeller Clearance:** The UAV this trolley was designed for has a pusher design and uses a 13" propeller which is problematic when the UAV needs to take-off because if it were supported by a box on wheels, the angle at which the UAV would have to climb away from the trolley to clear the propeller would be extreme and incredibly difficult to achieve.
 This left me with two options for the design of the trolley.
 The first was to design it in such a way that the take-off path of the UAV's propeller would be unobstructed by somehow holding onto the wings instead of the fuselage.
 The second was to increase the clearance between the trolley and the UAV at the point of take-off.
-I decided to go with the second option as it offered a solution that was in a smaller and consequently lighter package which offered the benefit of being easier to transport and making it easier for the UAV to accelerate itself and the trolley more quickly (therefore using less runway).
-To come up with a system to increase the clearance between the UAV and the trolley suppsort pads upon which the UAV sits, i researched different mechanical systems including scissor lifts and .... but decided to go with a parallel motion linkage as it was simpler and could quickly be actuated to go from its highest point to its lowest point
+I decided to go with the second option as it offered a solution that was in a smaller and, consequently, lighter package which has the benefit of being easier to transport and for the UAV to accelerate itself and the trolley more quickly (therefore using less runway).
+To come up with a system to increase the clearance between the UAV and the trolley support pads upon which the UAV sits, I researched different mechanical systems such as scissor lifts but decided to go with a parallel motion linkage as it was simpler and could quickly be actuated to go from its highest point to its lowest point.

-**2. Sensor Saturation:** In my initial design of the wheel that houses the small neodimyium magnets so that the hall effect sensor can calculate the velocity of the trolley, i included 8 magnets as i wanted a high resolution in the accuracy of the velocity reading seeing as the reading would be updated every one eighth of a rotation but in my testing of this sytem i found that this only worked for low velocities (i.e. <5 m/s).
-Above this velocity, the magnets would come flying past the hall effect sensor too quickly and would saturate the sensor as it did not have the responsiveness needed to react to the rapid change in whether it could detect a magnets presence or not so at high velocities it would would never detect the absence of a magnet in the rotation of the wheel which led to a calculated velocity of 0 m/s as in the code i included a series of logical steps that would mean if the velocity reading doesn't change in a given amount of time, the trolley must have stopped moving. without this logic gate, once the cart slows to a low velocity and stops, unless the magnet swings past the hall effect sensor very slowly (which is unlikely) it would not update the velocity so the reading would be stuck on the low velocity reading from when the magnet previously passed by. to solve the sensor saturation issue i had to reduce the number of magnets in the wheel to just one so that the trolley could record velocities in the range i would expect the UAV to take off at (up to 25 m/s).
-In reality this system has never been tested and i have a sneaky feeling that at the higher end of that range (>15m/s, the wheels will be spinning so fast that the sensor will reach saturation again despite the reduction in the number of magnets.
-This issue could easily be solved by either increasing the diameter of the wheels (but that would have the negative impact of racing the centre of gravity making the UAV more unstable and prone to tipping over whilst taking off) or by adding a separate wheel with magnets that is connected to the main wheels via a gear reduction so that the magnets pass by the hall effect sensor more slowly at high velocities.
+**2. Sensor Saturation:** In my initial design of the wheel speed tracking system, I embedded eight evenly spaced neodymium magnets into the wheel hub to maximize velocity measurement resolution.
+During high-speed testing, however, I discovered that this high-density arrangement only functioned reliably at low speeds under 5 m/s.
+Beyond this threshold, the rapid rotational frequency overwhelmed the Hall effect sensor's frequency response.
+The sensor could no longer react quickly enough to detect the magnetic gaps between pulses, causing it to saturate and latch into a continuous detection state.

+This physical saturation directly interacted with my firmware's safety logic.
+To prevent the system from holding a stale speed reading after coming to a complete stop, I had programmed a timeout mechanism that reset the calculated velocity to 0 m/s if no pulse interrupts were registered within a set time window.
+Consequently, when sensor saturation occurred at speed, the lack of toggling state transitions caused the code to interpret the continuous signal as a stopped cart, abruptly dropping the telemetry speed output to 0 m/s mid-run.

+To resolve this sensor bandwidth issue, I modified the wheel hub to house only a single neodymium magnet, lowering the pulse frequency enough to accommodate target takeoff velocities up to 25 m/s.
+While this change successfully restored function for standard testing, a critical evaluation of the system suggests that at the higher end of the operational envelope—exceeding 15 to 18 m/s—the sensor may approach its hardware response limits once again due to the high RPM of the small wheels.

+In evaluating future design iterations to eliminate this failure mode entirely, I analyzed two potential engineering solutions.
+The first option—increasing the main wheel diameter to lower the rotational RPM—was ruled out because a larger wheel elevates the cart's center of gravity, significantly increasing the risk of dynamic tip-over during high-speed acceleration runs.
+The superior engineering approach would be to integrate a secondary sensor wheel connected to the main axle via a mechanical gear reduction.
+This would allow the magnets to pass the Hall effect sensor at a lower, controlled frequency during high-speed runs while maintaining a low center of gravity and preserving full signal integrity across the entire operational envelope.

 **3. Premature Retraction**
 A bump on a runway could cause the UAV to momentarily bounce off the support pads.
 If the limit switch opened while accelerating at \(10\text{ m/s}\), the ESP32 would interpret it as a take-off, collapsing the carriage and causing a high-speed prop strike while the drone was still on the cart, potentially damaging the UAV as well as the cart.
 This was accounted for in the firmware and steps were taken to mitigate this event.
 I implemented a triple-condition safety interlock in the state machine logic.
 The ESP32 strictly forbids servo actuation unless two conditions are met simultaneously: